 Ms. Simons received her JD, with high honors, from the Duke University School of Law, and her BA from Duke University.
 She is a member of the District of Columbia Bar.
 She is active in the Tax Section of the American Bar Association and the DC Bar Section of Taxation, and is a Fellow of the American College of Employee Benefits Counsel.

-Arthur Kohn’s practice focuses on compensation and benefits matters, including executive compensation, pension compliance and investment, employment law and related matters.
+Arthur Kohn is a partner at Cleary Gottlieb Steen and Hamilton LLP.
+His practice focuses on compensation and benefits matters, including executive compensation, pension compliance and investment, employment law and related matters.